huggingface/huggingface_hub/CONTRIBUTING.md

 Here too, we welcome any logic and documentation contributions.
 This folder contains an additional README file explaining how you may test your code.

-When opening a PR on this part of the repository, please add @mishig25 and @osanseviero as a reviewer.

 ## Documentation